bangbangcon/bangbangcon.github.io/speakers.md

 **_My favorite NP-complete problem!_**

 NP-complete problems are the hardest problems whose solutions can be efficiently checked for correctness.
-An efficient solution to any NP-complete problem would translate directly into efficient solutions for all of them.
+An efficient method of solving any NP-complete problem would translate directly into efficient solutions for all of them.

 Many famous and interesting problems are NP-complete, but this is not one of them!
-This is the problem of how to distribute "Elmo's World" segments onto a series of video releases.
+This is the problem of how to distribute “Elmo’s World” segments onto a series of video releases.

 Nobody knows a good way to solve NP-complete problems.
-The Elmo's World people were not able to solve their problem either.
+The Elmo’s World people were not able to solve their problem either.

-**Mark** first became interested in programming in the mid-1970s from watching his mom do it.
-He likes sending network packets because they make amazing things happen in faraway places.
+[**Mark Dominus**](http://blog.plover.com/) first became interested in programming in the mid-1970s from watching his mom do it.
+He is thrilled to find his bio adjacent to Julia Evans’ and will gleefully treasure his screenshot of this page.

 ---